NazaNEYn/Learning-javascript/README.md

 # Truthy and Falsy Values

+* Truthy means the box has something inside it.
+It could be a toy, a book, anything!
+* Falsy means the box is completely empty.

 ## Falsy Values

 Falsy values are values that are not exactly false but will become false when we try to convert them into a boolean. <br>